Back to Blog

 An appellate practitioner used Claude to help organize and outline arguments for a brief in a complex regulatory appeal.
 She pasted the lower court's opinion, the administrative record excerpts, and her preliminary research into Claude and asked it to identify the strongest arguments and suggest an organizational structure.

-Result: Claude suggested an argument structure the attorney had not initially considered, leading her to reframe her strongest argument in a way that ultimately proved persuasive.
+Result: The attorney reports that Claude suggested an argument structure she had not initially considered, leading her to reframe her strongest argument in a way that ultimately proved persuasive.
 She estimates that Claude cut her outlining and drafting time by roughly 40%.

 Use Case 5: Landlord-Tenant Dispute Resolution